hcorona-zz/diversity-inclusion/reading-list.md

+### Reading list - books

+The list of books shown below is the the inventory of books owned by Zalando's diveristy guild library.
+It is not intended as a complete guide of diversity & inclusion books.
+If you have suggestions, you can reach out to me directly.

 | Book title                                                                         | Author                                            |
 |------------------------------------------------------------------------------------|---------------------------------------------------|
 | A Web for Everyone: Designing Accessible User Experiences                          | Sarah Horton                                      |